 Each model used lights to highlight different features.
 For example, the apartment model showed Hive Active Heating, which can be operated remotely.
 In the model, the button was pushed, which led to a hub/thermostat on the wall blinking, followed by the radiators ‘glowing’ to represent the heating coming on.
 In the traditional family house, a dial could be rotated to turn on more appliances in the house, and as they did the smart meter went from green to amber to red.

 Each model had two or three buttons, or a dial in the case of the family house.
 I used a combination of LEDs, neopixels, and electroluminescent panels and wires to create the various effects.
-The models each had a small programmable circuit board, Arduino, which controls the lighting sequence, and these were coded with the help of the MAKlab.
+The models each had a small programmable circuit board, Arduino, which controls the lighting sequence.
 The models were designed as white models, with just a highlight in blue and a simple landscape in green, to mirror British Gas colours.
 The models are used at their conference centre in Leicester.